ericmartel/Sublime-Text-3-Perforce-Plugin/README.md

 The preferred method is to use the [Sublime Package Manager](http://wbond.net/sublime_packages/package_control).
 Alternatively, the files can be obtained on github:

     $ https://github.com/ericmartel/Sublime-Text-3-Perforce-Plugin

+### Install Note

+If the plugin is unable to use your p4, it is possible that it keeps reporting that the file is not under the client root.
+User @JLoppert suggests creating a symlink under OSX/Linux

+    sudo ln -s /usr/bin/local/p4 /usr/bin/p4

 ## Complete Documentation